XD = result by default

 If a player exceeds allowed thinking time in any way, the player will automatically be scored with a loss.
 Under some circumstances all of the player’s games will subsequently be cancelled (if not already rated).

 45 days of leave per year are available to each player.

 There is no special leave in this event.

 This tournament allows claims based on the six piece tablebase.
 The 50-moves-rule is not applied in positions with seven or fewer pieces.

-Draw offers are restricted to one offer per player every 10 moves (called the ten moves draw rule).
+Draw offers are essentially restricted to one offer per player per game (called the Code of Conduct draw rule).
+See 2017 Playing Rules-Server 2d and/or TD Manual-Server 11.3.3 for details.

 If needed, adjudicators will be selected by the server.

 Other participants can see the games only when they are finished, and at least 10 games are finished in the event.

 The public can see the games only when they are finished, and at least 10 games are finished in the event.

 This event is organized by Marconi, Ralph P..